findy-network/findy-network.github.io/content/en/blog/replace-indy/index.md

 transport.
 It's not DIDComm, and it definitely isn't implemented as *statical routing like currently in DIDComm*.
-Just think about it: What it means when you have to change your mediator or add another one, and compare it to current TCP/IP network.
+Just think about it: What it means when you have to change your mediator or add another one, and compare it to current TCP/IP network?
 It's a no-brainer that routing should be isolated in a layer.

 The following picture shows how OSI and TCP/IP layers map.
 It also shows one possibility to use onion routing instead on insecure and public TCP/IP routing